Chief of Paediatrics and Co-Medical Director of the Maternal, Newborn and Paediatric Program

 - Enhance and continue to build excellent relationships with academic partners and collaborators.

 - Continue to enhance a culture of collegiality and collaboration by partnering with internal and external clinicians, teams, stakeholders and leaders to ensure optimal team performance and the provision of the highest quality and safest care to patients and families.

-- Lead the Surgery Program’s involvement in the Patient Tower and our new Long Term Care Building.
+- Lead the MNP Program’s involvement in the redevelopment of the Birthing Centre and the New Patient Care Tower.
 Take advantage of these expansions to innovate in our clinical, teaching and research roles.

-- Continue to champion work with Primary Care and our OHT
+- Continue to champion work with Primary Care and our Ontario Health Team

 - Service Recovery post-pandemic

-- Oversee the quality of care provided by the clinicians in the Department.
+- Responsible for the quality of care provided by the clinicians in the Department.

-- Participate as an active staff member in the Department of Anesthesiology, including a clinical case load and on-call services as part of the regular rotation/schedule.
+- Participate as an active staff member in the Department of Paediatrics, including a clinical case load and on-call services as part of the regular rotation/schedule.

 - Ensure the implementation of best practices and maintain the oversight of skills required by staff to ensure optimal outcomes for patients and families.